swcarpentry/git-novice/episodes/03-create.md

 Switched to a new branch 'main'
 ```

-We can check that everything is set up correctly
+And now we will use what I think is the most important Git command: `git status` reports on the status of our project.
-by asking Git to tell us the status of our project:
+It's the Git equivalent of listing a directory in a shell.

 ```bash
 $ git status